notglossy/frankenpress/README.md

 What about SSL cert?
 Use `SERVER_NAME=mydomain.com, :80` Caddy, the underlying application server is flexible enough for multiple entries.
 Separate multiple values with a comma.
 It will still request certificate.

-## Using in Real Projects?
-Join the Chat

-You can join our Slack chat to ask questions or connect directly.
-[Connect on Slack](https://join.slack.com/t/wpeverywhere/shared_invite/zt-2k88x3jtv-dpJHRYJ2IDT9PNQpO96zxQ)